 The program culminates with a 16-week student teaching assignment at a local school, which is coordinated by Rivier’s Education Department staff.
 Graduates are confident in front of a classroom; through observations and student teaching, they connect theory with practice for classroom success.

 Rivier’s Education Center is one of the finest facilities of its kind in northern New England.
-It includes an NAEYC-accredited, eight-room early childhood laboratory school for children aged 6 months to 5 years, where students can conduct observations and gain hands-on experience.
+It includes an eight-room early childhood laboratory school for children aged 6 months to 5 years, where students can conduct observations and gain hands-on experience.
 The Center also offers a parenting resource center, satellite-linked classrooms, and high-speed Internet and network access.

 Rivier University is a College of Distinction.

 Rivier's high-quality, hands-on bachelor's and master's programs prepare students for leadership roles in a global environment.
 For more information, visit the Department of Education.